-Shingles vaccine prevents painful disease in older adultsOctober 17th, 2012 in Diseases, Conditions, Syndromes
+Shingles vaccine prevents painful disease in older adultsOctober 17, 2012 by Sharyn Alden in Medicine & Health / Diseases, Conditions, Syndromes

 Older adults who get the shingles vaccine have a nearly 50 percent reduced risk of developing the often debilitating disease, finds a new evidence review from The Cochrane Library.